 • Durable and long-lasting: Copper cookware is known for its durability and longevity.
 With proper care and maintenance, it can last for generations, making it a worthwhile investment for cooking enthusiasts.

-See also How long to cook pork roast in oven at 375
+See also How to use spices in cooking

 While there are many advantages to using copper cookware, it is essential to consider certain factors such as maintenance and safety precautions.
 Understanding how to properly clean and care for copper cookware is crucial to maintaining its performance and appearance over time.
 Additionally, it is important to ensure that the cookware has a safe and protective lining to prevent any potential copper exposure during cooking.